 Clean Colors, Clean Lines

-A more sophisticated take on nurseries are in!
+A more sophisticated take on nurseries is in!
 Think monochromatic, neutrals, beiges, whites, sleek and modern shapes in the furniture.
 Most parents are opting for 90% white or neutral with10% color according to Mint & Mohair.

 Simple modern nurseries aren’t any less attractive or comfortable.
 In fact, they can be soothing to babies and to parents who need a little break from the stimulus and color of the real world.
 Another plus, these modern spins on a traditionally whimsical room are equally attractive for both girl and boy nurseries.
-Also, minimalism allows you to keep the room clean and sanitary which is always a top priority for new parents.
+Also, minimalism allows you to keep the room clean and sanitary, which is always a top priority for new parents.

 Boho Nursery Ideas